A Brief History

 Overstreet survived the War and died at the age of 92 in 2013, having dedicated his Legion of Honor to the memory of those brave pilots he flew with.
 We are rapidly losing our heroes of World War II, with the youngest survivors at least 90 years old.

-If you have any stories of World War II gallantry by any of your relatives or acquaintances, please share them with us.
+Question for students (and subscribers): If you have any stories of World War II gallantry by any of your relatives or acquaintances, please share them with us in the comments section below this article.

 Your readership is much appreciated!